lpinner/vscode-chordpro/README.md

 # Installing

-- Clone this respository into Sublimes 'Packages' folder.
+- Clone this repo into $HOME/.vscode/extension
-- or install through sublime package manger.

 # Usage